kwilkos/cxf/celtix-distribution/src/main/samples/management/README.txt

 When setting up the JMX MBServer, you need to do the following:
 1. Set the MBServer to use either the PlatformMBeanServer or your prefered MBeanServer implementation.
-2. Specify the connector URL which the manager client connecot uses to connect to the MBServer.
+2. Specify the connector URL which the manager console uses to connect to the MBServer.
 3. Set the connector to run in a seperated thread or to run in the deamon mode.